 The operators abandoned the Dragon Mine in 1976 when they believed all economic and acceptable resources of Halloysite had been exhausted and an ability to purify the surface piles did not exist (now available today).
 The surface piles were never removed as the operator failed to appropriately remediate the land.
 Applied Minerals extraction of material from these surface piles provides that overdue remediation, restoring the land to its natural, undisturbed state.

 To date, Applied Minerals has characterized the chemistry and mineralogy of the surface piles and developed a processing system to convert them into purified Halloysite products.
-The 5 piles continue to be evaluated further with results expected to be released as they become available.

 Production Capabilities